rossgk2/techblogs/The command line.md

 * `-` is used as a single-letter short-form for named arguments
   * e.g. `ls -d` is the same as `ls --directory`.
-* Strings following a single dash `-` are interpreted to be the combination of shorthand named arguments
+* Strings following a single dash `-` are interpreted to be the combination of short-form named arguments
   * e.g. `ls -da` is the same as `ls -d -a`, which is the same as `ls --directory --all`

 * Arguments can be assigned values via space separation (e.g. `program --arg value` and `program -a v`) or with an `=` sign (e.g. `program --arg=value` and `program -a=v`)